Evelyn Boyd Granville

 Mathematician

+“Never give up trying to solve a problem.
+No matter what the problem is.”
 Dr. Evelyn Boyd Granville, quoted by Salatheia Bryant in “Mathematics can open doors for you,” Houston Chronicle, Feb.
 8, 1998, p.
-45A
+45A Copyright 2003 National Visionary Leadership Project.
+Photo by Skip Coblyn.

-Evelyn Boyd Granville is a graduate of Smith College and Yale University, where in 1949 she became the second black woman in the United States to receive a doctoral degree in mathematics.
+Evelyn Boyd Granville was a graduate of Smith College and Yale University, where in 1949 she became the second Black woman in the United States to receive a doctoral degree in mathematics.
 After several years with the National Bureau of Standards, Dr. Granville spent twelve years in private industry specializing in orbital computations, celestial mechanics, numerical analysis, and digital computer techniques in support of the Mercury Project (the first U.S. manned mission in space), and the Apollo Project.

 Additional Information